kannans/rails7_redis_fly_io/README.md

 ### What is repo?
   This is simple Ruby on Rails application with redis integration.
 It has rails 7+, ruby 3.0, redis, postgresql.
   It's  a example application how to use websocket using redis in rails application.
+It's running on Fly.io.

 ### What is fly.io?
 It's a cloud platform for application deployment.
 Alternate for Heroku.com